After completing an internship with Seed Company, Nafian equips others in the Bible translation movement.

-Nafian Saremo lives in Papua New Guinea (PNG), the country with the most remaining unreached languages.
-Now 62, he has served 27 years as a Bible translator, first for the Gwahatike three-language cluster project and then for the Madi language.
+Nafian Saremo lives in Papua New Guinea, the country with the most remaining Bibleless languages.
+Now over 63 years old, he has served more than 27 years in Bible translation as a translator and consultant.

-Meanwhile, he also has mentored the members of his Madi translation team, praying that God’s Word would completely change them inwardly, leading to change in their families and then expanding throughout the community.
+Meanwhile, he’s also mentored the members of his Madi translation team.
+He prays that God’s Word would change them inwardly, leading to positive change in their families and then expanding throughout the community.

 He sees answers to that prayer every day as his team members’ credibility grows.
 People have come to see them as honest, transparent, and trustworthy.

-“In the long run, after so many years,” he said, “the community has seen that what we have been holding onto.
-Our faith in Jesus Christ has been very genuine.”
+Support from the community continues to increase.
+“In the long run, after so many years,” he says, “the community has seen that what we have been holding onto, our faith in Jesus Christ, has been very genuine.”